-This summer 2018 RISD Global is running a new set of Global Summer Studies 3-4 week studio courses led by RISD faculty.
-All courses offer 3 credits from specific RISD departments and are offered on a first-come, first-serve basis and have limited capacity.
+In summer 2018 RISD Global offered a new set of Global Summer Studies 3-4 week studio courses led by RISD faculty.
+All courses offered 3 credits from specific RISD departments on a first-come, first-serve basis and had limited capacity.

 As a core part of its mission to educate artists, designers, architects, scholars, and leaders to make lasting contributions to a global society, RISD is committed to developing ever-relevant off-campus global learning opportunities.

 Between summer 2016 and 2017, RISD ran 13 Global Summer Studies that engaged RISD & non-RISD students with art and design practice in multiple parts of the world, from Iceland and Germany to Japan, from South Korea to Italy and Ireland.
 Over 200 participants enrolled in RISD Global Summer Programs in the last 2 years, and RISD Faculty engaged in different disciplines such as photography, industrial design, architecture, printmaking, illustration and drawing around 3 different continents.

 Images from previous editions of Global Summer Studies